alj010/alj010/README.md

 <h1>Hi, I'm Alyssa 👋🏽</h1>

-<h3>Ph.D.
-Candidate, HEPCAT Fellow / Sloan Scholar, and quantitative developer who loves surfing, cycling, and living in San Diego ☀️🌴</h3>
+Ph.D.
+Candidate, HEPCAT Fellow / Sloan Scholar, and quantitative developer who loves surfing, cycling, and living in San Diego ☀️🌴

 My background is in experimental physics, optical instrumentation, and high-dimensional data analysis, with a focus on signal detection, anomaly detection, and large-scale scientific data systems.
 Outside of the lab, I build ML-driven quantitative trading and forecasting systems using a physics-based approach to noisy, high-dimensional environments.